Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/features.md

 ### RedSpy Device component

-This is the core component that defines a GameObject as a Capture Device through which you can drive a Unity Camera from a Stype RedSpy device.
+This is the core component that defines a GameObject as a Capture Device through which you can drive a Unity Camera from a stYpe RedSpy device.
 You can access its properties either from the Take Recorder window or from the Inspector of the Capture Device GameObject.

 ![RedSpy Device component](images/redspy-device-component.png)